Diocese of Des Moines: 1967 to present

 In 1967, after Biskup was in Des Moines for only two years, Paul VI appointed him as coadjutor archbishop for the Archdiocese of Indianapolis.
-In 1968, the pope named Reverend Maurice Dingman of the Diocese of Davenport as the next bishop of Des Moines.
+In 1968, the pope named Maurice Dingman as the next bishop of Des Moines.
 In 1979, while on his American tour, Pope John Paul II visited the diocese on the suggestion of Joe Hays, a farmer in Truro and on the invitation of Dingman.
 After arriving in Des Moines, the pope visited St. Patrick Parish near Irish Settlement.
 He then celebrated a mass at the Living History Farms in Urbandale before leaving Iowa.
-Dingman retired due to bad health in 1986.
+Dingman retired as bishop of Des Moines due to bad health in 1986.

-In 1987, John Paul II appointed as bishop of Des Moines Auxiliary Bishop William Bullock from the Archdiocese of Saint Paul and Minneapolis.
-In 1993, the pope named Bullock bishop of the Diocese of Madison.
-The new bishop of Des Moines was Auxiliary Bishop Joseph Charron from Saint Paul and Minneapolis, named by the pope in 1994.
+In 1987, Auxiliary Bishop William Bullock from the Archdiocese of Saint Paul and Minneapolis named bishop of Des Moines by Pope John Paul II.
+The Vatican in 1989 elevated St. John's Church in Des Moines to a minor basilica, making the Basilica of St. John.

+Bullock was transferred to the Diocese of Madison in 1993.Auxiliary Bishop Joseph Charron from Saint Paul and Minneapolis succeeded Bullock in 1994.
 Charron retired in 2007.

-In 2008, Pope Benedict XVI appointed Auxiliary Bishop Richard Pates from Saint Paul and Minneapolis as the ninth bishop of Des Moines.
-In 2010, the diocese was the victim of a cybercrime, losing $600,000 in the attack by a criminal gang in a foreign country.
+In 2008, Pope Benedict XVI appointed Auxiliary Bishop Richard Pates from Saint Paul and Minneapolis as bishop of Des Moines.
+In 2010, the diocese lost $600,000 to a cybercrime attack.
 The FBI ultimately recovered $180,000 for the diocese.
-Pates resigned in 2018.
+Pates resigned as bishop of Saint Paul and Des Moines in 2018.

-Pope Francis in 2019 named Reverend William Joensen from the Archdiocese of Dubuque as the next bishop of Des Moines.
-In January 2023, the diocese released new restrictive policies on the treatment of transgender individuals in diocesan churches, schools and other facilities.
+Pope Francis in 2019 named William Joensen of Dubuque as the next bishop of Des Moines.
+In January 2023, the diocese released new policies on the treatment of transgender individuals in diocesan churches, schools, and other facilities.The diocese in 2024 requested that Prairie Fire Ministries, a healing ministry, temporarily suspend their monthly services at St. Ambrose Cathedral due to "canonical concerns".

 Reports of sex abuse

 In 2003, Bishop Charron permanently suspended three diocesan priests from ministry due to sexual abuse allegations: Albert Wilwerding, John Ryan, and Richard Wagner.
-Charron was following the recommendations of an internal committee that had recommended their dismissal and laicization.
+Charron was following the recommendations of an internal committee that had recommended their dismissal.

-In 2015, Pope Francis laicized Reverend Howard Fitzgerald, who was credibly accused of sexually abusing a minor in the previous decades.
+In 2015, Pope Francis laicized Howard Fitzgerald, a priest who was credibly accused of sexually abusing a minor in the previous decades.
 Fitzgerald had been placed on administrative leave in 2014.
 In April 2019, Bishop Pates released a list of nine diocesan priests with credible accusations of sexual abuse of minors.

-In March 2020, the diocese announced that it was suspending Reverend Robert Grant, a professor at St. Ambrose University in Davenport, from teaching and practicing ministry after a sex abuse allegation surfaced.
-Grant allegedly committed the abuse while working at St. Albert High School in Council Bluffs in the early 1990s.
-After the accuser reached out to sex abuse advocates, they reported the allegations to the diocese.
-However, the statute of limitations in Iowa prevented the accuser from pursuing criminal charges against Grant.
-In November 2020, the diocese determined that Grant's sexual misconduct took place when the accuser was above the age of consent.
-Therefore, the diocese returned Grant to his ministry and teaching positions with restrictions.